onqtam/headjack/src/organizing_information.md

 ██████████████████████████████████████████████████████████████████████████████

 https://en.wikipedia.org/wiki/Data_lineage
-> "To make sense of the information and arguments we read, we have to understand where that information comes from." - [Where Arguments Come From](https://consilienceproject.org/where-arguments-come-from/#:~:text=To%20make%20sense%20of%20the%20information%20and%20arguments%20we%20read%2C%20we%20have%20to%20understand%20where%20that%20information%20comes%20from.)
+> "To make sense of the information and arguments we read, we have to understand where that information comes from." - [Where Arguments Come From - The Consilience Project](https://consilienceproject.org/where-arguments-come-from/#:~:text=To%20make%20sense%20of%20the%20information%20and%20arguments%20we%20read%2C%20we%20have%20to%20understand%20where%20that%20information%20comes%20from.)

 provenance graphs - imagine being able to check if any of the inputs of a story has been influenced by a specific source